- Antique Satin

 - A plain weave tightly woven fabric that is usually made from 100% cotton or a cotton blend.
 Most common uses are quilting and shirt-making.

-- A heavy jacquard-type fabric with an all-over raised pattern or floral design.
+- A heavy jacquard-type fabric with an elaborate all-over raised or embroidered pattern or floral design.
 Appropriate for upholstery, draperies, handbags and eveningwear.

 - A very stiff cotton fabric that is been soaked in a substance to fill in the gaps between the fibers.
 The fiber is usually cotton and is finished with starch and resin.
 Buckram fabric is most commonly used as the supporting material inside of baseball caps.
 It is also used in lady's hats, costumes, belts, and handbags.